cthissen/flex1d/README.md

 ## Benchmarks
-Hetenyi (1949) provides a number of analyitcal solutions that can be used to test the implementation.
+Hetenyi (1949) provides a number of analytical solutions that can be used to test the implementation.